olivernina/nephi/README.md

 ```
 or this [gist](https://gist.github.com/rdp/bc27be54ec883109989426a9af79ca39).

-This repository is a fork from the pytorch version of Convolutional Recurrent Neural Network (CRNN) repository found [here](https://github.com/meijieru/crnn.pytorch)
+This repository is a fork from the pytorch version of Convolutional Recurrent Neural Network (CRNN) repository found [here](https://github.com/meijieru/crnn.pytorch).
+And from https://github.com/bgshih/crnn/blob/master/tool/create_dataset.py (the original paper)

 ## Train a new model
 1. Construct dataset following original guide.
 For training with variable length, please sort the image according to the text length.
 2. To create the lmdb database, clone this repository and use ``create_dataset.py`` as follows:

+First create a directory with training data, and a directory with validation data, then:

 ```
 nephi$  python create_dataset.py /path/to/your/training/data /new/train/lmdb/database
 nephi$  python create_dataset.py /path/to/your/val/data /new/val/lmdb/database
 ```

+This will create lmdb databases (indexes) used in the following step.

 3. To train a new model, we execute `crnn_main.py`.
 The argument format is as follows:
 ```
 nephi$ python crnn_main.py --trainroot /new/train/lmdb/database --valroot /new/val/imdb/database [--cuda]